bsantanad/sre-journey/src/ckad_focus.md

 - The attributes that can be assigned to an `initContainers` section are the same as the containers section
 - Design patterns (Sidecar, Ambassador, etc).
 When to use and how to implement.

+## Labels and Annotations

+- Some primitives, Deployment, Service and Network Policy, use label selection heavily.
+- Annotations are not made for querying, some reserved annotations may influence runtime behaviour.

+## Deployments

+- When creating a deployment make sure label selection match with the pod template.
+- Practice how to scale the number of replicas manually `--replicas` or via `hpa` for thresholds.
+- be aware of the `k rollout undo`.
+- know how to apply the deployment strategies.